Gustav Kadelburg: As a playwright

-In 1908, The Manchester Guardian reviewed Der Weg zur Holle ("The Road to Hell"), his farce over three acts, then playing at the Midland Theatre.
+Kadelburg became one of the most prolific and successful dramatists in German language at the turn of the century, often partnering with collegues such as Franz von Schönthan (1849-1913), the co-author (with his brother) of the highly successful German comedy Der Raub der Sabinerinnen.
+A long-lasting partnership existed with Oscar Blumenthal, a former theatre critic, later director of the Lessing Theater.
+His plays were seen all over Germany, in the Habsburg monarchy and abroad.
+Many of them were translated into other languages such as English and Hungarian.
+In 1908, The Manchester Guardian reviewed Der Weg zur Hölle ("The Road to Hell"), his farce over three acts, then playing at the Midland Theatre.
 While chiding the lack of originality, the reviewer praised the pace - neither too quick to exhaust nor too slow to see the chinks.